-- Participants: adults +18, health care workers working in primary care facilities (e.g., hospitals) during the first wave (January 2020 to April 2020) COVID-19 pandemic - Outcome: measure of grief and related mental health outcome such as PGD, PTSD, insomnia, depression and anxiety measured during or after the COVID-19 outbreak - Study design: published in a peer reviewed journal, qualitative and quantitative data, written in English or Chinese bereavement OR bereaved OR "traumatic bereavement" OR "traumatic grief" OR mourning), search 2 (Stigma OR Discrimination OR Isolation OR Rejection OR Anger OR Stress OR "Mental Health" OR "coping strategies" OR "Resilience") and search 3 psych and (epidemic OR pandemic OR quarantine OR "disease outbreak").
+- Participants: adults +18, health care workers working in primary care facilities (e.g., hospitals) during the first wave of the (January 2020 to April 2020) COVID-19 pandemic - Outcome: a measure of grief and related mental health outcomes such as PGD, PTSD, insomnia, depression, and anxiety measured during or after the COVID-19 outbreak - Study design: published in a peer-reviewed journal, qualitative and quantitative data, written in English or Chinese search 1: (grief OR grieving OR bereavement OR bereaved OR "traumatic bereavement" OR "traumatic grief" OR mourning), search 2 (Stigma OR Discrimination OR Isolation OR Rejection OR Anger OR Stress OR "Mental Health" OR "coping strategies" OR "Resilience") and search 3 psych\ and (epidemic OR pandemic OR quarantine OR "disease outbreak").
 Limiters included year (1980-present) and excluded review articles.
-Search date was originally conducted 06.04.2020.
-This was updated on 01.05.2020.
-The full search strategy can be found in the Appendix 1.
+The search date was originally conducted on 06 April 2020.
+This was updated on 01 May 2020.
+The full search strategy can be found in Appendix 1.